brianbraatz/brianbraatz.github.io/content/post/Articles/27/AWS Cloud Strategies and Cheatsheet for Storing Large Amounts of Publication Data.md

 Choosing the right AWS storage service can feel overwhelming, but if you break it down based on your needs, it’s not so bad.
 If you need something quick and accessible, S3 is king.
 If you're hoarding old data like a digital dragon, Glacier is your treasure vault.
 Need shared storage?
 EFS is solid.
 Running a database?
 DynamoDB and Aurora have your back.

 And remember—always, *always* keep an eye on your AWS bill.
-That’s the real boss fight. ⚔️💸

 ***